 It was while Warner was stealing the show in the AFL that he married his wife, Brenda Carney Meoni, and got another audition to be a football player in the NFL.

 Kurt Warner and his wife Brenda Warner met during college and got married in 1997 at the St. John American Lutheran Church.
-Brenda was a former United States Marine Corps corporal and had two children from a previous marriage when she and Kurt met.
+Brenda is a former United States Marine Corps corporal and had two children from a previous marriage when she and Kurt met.

 Brenda is also a best-selling author, with popular works including "First Things First: Rules of Being a Warner" and "One Call Away: Answering Life's Challenges With Unshakable Faith."

 While Brenda is currently loving life with Kurt, things haven’t always been so bright for the 54-year-old.
 Brenda was discharged from the Marines in 1990 after her first husband dropped her son, Zack, leaving him with brain damage and partially blind.